thiagosevencoder/router/README.md

     the resources of the library

     **Credits** :
-    This lib was inspired in this lib : https://github.com/robsonvleite/router
+    The lib was inspired in this other lib : https://github.com/robsonvleite/router